unibypass51/parallel-ai-macos-overlay/README.md

 ## 📖 Description

-Parallel was created to simplify the workflow of students, professionals, and users who rely on artificial intelligence tools every day.
+Parallel AI was created to simplify the workflow of students, professionals, and users who rely on artificial intelligence tools every day.

-Parallel solves this problem through a smart overlay system that allows users to always have the tools they need available without interrupting what they are doing.
+Parallel AI solves this problem through a smart overlay system that allows users to always have the tools they need available without interrupting what they are doing.

 The goal is to provide a simple, fast, and immediate experience, allowing users to focus entirely on their work.